openEOPlatform/documentation/getting-started/javascript/index.md

 ## Batch Job Management

-After you gave finished working on your (user-defined) process, we can now send it to the back-end and start the execution.
+After you finished working on your (user-defined) process, we can now send it to the back-end and start the execution.
 In openEO, an execution of a (user-defined) process (here defined using the process builder) is called a [(batch) job](https://openeo.org/documentation/1.0/glossary.html#data-processing-modes).
 Therefore, we need to create a job at the back-end using our datacube, giving it the title `Example Title`.